-Take me to any ice cream shop, soda fountain restaurant, gelato store and I will almost always order cookies and cream.
+Take me to an ice cream shop, soda fountain restaurant, gelato store and I will almost always order cookies and cream.
 If they have it, I will order it.
 Cookies and cream on a waffle cone, double scooped in a cup, served in a root beer float, I will enjoy it in any shape or form.
 So when a friend requested cupcakes, I thought, "why not transform my favorite ice cream flavor into a cupcake?"
-Luckily, he shared my love for cookies and cream and enjoyed these as much as I did!
+Luckily, he shared my love for this flavor and enjoyed these cookies and cream cupcakes as much as I did!

 - 3 cups all-purpose flour

 - 1 ½ teaspoon baking powder

 - 2 teaspoon vanilla extract

 - 1 cup milk

 - 1 cup crushed Oreos (about 12 cookies)